 Things to Consider

-- Cold floors and walls in the winter and mould growth are signs of a poorly insulated home.
+- Mould growth, and cold floors and walls in the winter are signs of a poorly insulated home.

-- Ensure your project meets the minimum R-value required to be eligible for rebates, if available.
+- Ensure your project meets the minimum R-value required to be eligible for rebates.

 - Hire a professional.
-Improper installation can lower the R-value of the material, and there are health and safety considerations as well.
+Improper installation can lower the R-value of the material and cause concerns for health and safety, as well.

 Cost : $150 to $3,000, plus installation.